Inheritance Rights of Heirs

 - Accounting: Heirs have a right to any accounts of the actions performed for the estate, including reports, receipts, proof of transfers and canceled checks.
 This accounting can help heirs ensure all parties are handling the process ethically and correctly.

-- Executor approval: An heir has control over how much an executor gets compensated for their services, and in some cases, who is the executor.
+- Executor approval: An heir has control over how much an executor gets compensated for their services, and in some cases, who is appointed as the executor.

-- Fairness: Heirs are entitled to an executor who performs their duties fairly and without favoritism.
+- Fairness: Heirs are entitled to an executor who performs their duties without favoritism.

 Is There a Difference Between an Heir and a Beneficiary?

 Heirs and beneficiaries are not the same, and it’s inaccurate to use the words interchangeably.
-Heirs are typically blood-related family members who are entitled to a share of a deceased relative’s estate when that individual passes without leaving a will and testament behind.
-Beneficiaries are persons who the decedent specifically named in their will or trust — these individuals do not necessarily have to be related to the deceased, and they are often spouses or friends of the decedent.
-Probate is often a requirement for estates that do not name specific beneficiaries.
-Therefore, heirs and the deceased’s estate must usually go through the process.
-However, Inheritance Funding Company can help you get your rightful money almost immediately through inheritance advances — rather than making you wait months or years.
+Heirs are typically blood-related family members of any decedent.
+Beneficiaries are persons who the decedent specifically named in their will or trust — these individuals do not necessarily have to be related to the deceased.

 Get Your Money Fast

 If you’re an heir who wants to access your inheritance fast rather than waiting several years, turn to Inheritance Funding Company for help.
-We can approve you and provide cash advances for heirs the same day, so you can get the money you deserve when you need it.
+We can approve you and provide cash advances for heirs within as little as one day, so you can get the money you deserve when you need it.

 Schedule your free consultation with Inheritance Funding Company and receive your money as soon as tomorrow!